 Treachery in Death

-This romantic suspense is a hardcover edition that was published by G.P.
+romantic suspense that was published by G.P.
 Putnam's Sons on February 22, 2011 and has 375 pages.

 Explore it on Goodreads or Amazon.